Hollywood Boulevard's Superman Christopher Dennis Passes Away

 The popular 'Jimmy Kimmel Live' show has had the privilege of having the actor several times on their show.
 In a 2011 Hollywood Reporter issue, he also featured with Kimmel on the cover.

-Kimmel's spokesmen on Wednesday issued a statement which read, "Chris was a sweet guy who appeared on our show many times and was well-liked by everyone at Jimmy Kimmel Live.
+Kimmel's spokesmen on Wednesday issued a statement, which read, "Chris was a sweet guy who appeared on our show many times and was well-liked by everyone at Jimmy Kimmel Live.
 We will miss him."

 The Super Museum, too issued a statement on social media on Dennis passing away.
 "We've known Chris for many years.
 He spent time with our family and showed lots of support for our museum and the Superman Celebration.
 Chris has had many struggles and ups and downs over the years.
 We hope that he is at peace now.
 And we pray for comfort to those who loved and cared about him," read the museum statement.

 After his motor home was towed in 2016, Dennis endured homelessness.
-Dennis started a fundraiser after his superman suit was stolen and thereby, brought back smiles on the faces of those who walked the Hollywood Boulevard.
+Dennis started a fundraiser after his Superman suit was stolen and thereby, brought back smiles on the faces of those who walked the Hollywood Boulevard.